jeremyvlegros/jeremyvlegros/_posts/2023-05-26-status-twitter-not-used-as-a-blog-anymore.md

 ---
 title                : "Status : I don't use `Twitter` as a blog anymore" date_of_creation     : "#date 2023-05-26 00:00 1685059200000000008 GMT"
-date_of_modification : "#date 2023-11-17 09:22 1700198548750968010 GMT"
+date_of_modification : "#date 2023-11-17 10:01 1700200864238711221 GMT"
 permalink            : /post/1685059200000000008
 tags                 :
 - "#posts"
 - "#status"
 - "#twitter"
+- "#tumblr"
 ---

-## Original plan : a HUB

-At the time I wanted to use `Twitter` as a HUB and `Tumblr` as a blog.
+The original plan was to use `Twitter` as a HUB and `Tumblr` as a blog.

-One problem though, my access to `Tumblr` was bugged asking for a cookie panel prompt I kept accepting.

-So `Twitter` became an all-in-one solution.
+One problem though, my access to `Tumblr` was bugged asking for cookies forever ... hence `Twitter` became an all-in-one solution.

-## Now

-I will do mostly what companies do, i.e. re-directions to their website/products/store.
+Now I am reconsidering :

-The weather forecast on my personal life has become clouded, I am less about ethics than usual
+- The weather forecast on my personal life has become clouded, I am less about ethics than usual

+- I obtained a shard of courage, and started writing my website

-I want to keep my handle, and to keep it, I need to post, so I'll stay on `Twitter`
+- I want to keep my handle, and to keep it, I need to post, so I'll stay on `Twitter`

+- I will do mostly what companies do, i.e. re-directions to their website/products/store.

-I discovered a way to optimize the use of `Twitter`
+- I discovered a way to optimize the use of `Twitter`

-I obtained a shard of courage, and started writing my website